 However, when conducting performance reviews, she often drifts into Q3 overly agreeable behavior, especially if she needs to address performance issues.
 Intellectually, Erica knows she should bring up the quality issues on Rob’s team, but she is uncomfortable addressing the topic with him directly.

-How would you handle Rob’s performance issue in a Q4 assertive way?
+In light of this, how would you handle Rob’s underperforming issue in a Q4 assertive way?

 You Make the Call!